The Contact-Free Baby Monitor

 Memory Controlling PCB Source Photo 100% crop

-During the work on the PCB models, I used different techniques.
-For example, to create the camera controller board, I traced all the paths in Illustrator and used this vector for further modeling.
-It worked well because the paths on this board were deep enough, and there were not too many of them.
+For example, to create the camera controller board, I traced all the paths in Illustrator and used this vector as a base for modeling.
+This approach worked well because the paths on this board were deep enough and not too numerous.

 Camera Assembly test renders